School of Medicine

 Current Research and Scholarly Interests I am interested in the use of deep neural networks and other machine learning technologies to help radiologists detect disease and eliminate diagnostic errors.
 My laboratory is developing deep neural networks that detect and classify disease on medical images.
 We also develop natural language processing methods that use the narrative radiology report to create large annotated image training sets for supervised machine learning experiments.

-Bio David B. Larson, MD, MBA, is an Associate Professor for Pediatric Radiology in the Department of Radiology at Stanford University, where he also serves as the Vice Chair for Education and Clinical Operations.
-He is a national thought leader in radiology quality improvement and patient safety, and a regular speaker regarding topics ranging from pediatric CT radiation dose optimization to radiologist peer review.
+Bio David B. Larson, MD, MBA, is Professor of Radiology (Pediatric Radiology) in the Department of Radiology at Stanford University, where he also serves as the Vice Chair for Education and Clinical Operations.
+He serves as the Associate Chief Quality Officer for Improvement for Stanford Health Care and physician co-leader of the Stanford Medicine Center for Improvement Dr. Larson is a national thought leader in radiology quality improvement and patient safety, and a regular speaker regarding topics ranging from pediatric CT radiation dose optimization to radiology peer learning.
 He is the executive director of Stanford?s Realizing Improvement through Team Empowerment (RITE) program and co-director of the Clinical Effectiveness Leadership Training (CELT) program.
 He also leads the Stanford Medicine Improvement Capability Development Program.

 Prior to his position at Stanford, Dr. Larson was the Janet L. Strife Chair for Quality and Safety in Radiology and a faculty member of the James M. Anderson Center for Health Systems Excellence at Cincinnati Children?s Hospital in Cincinnati, Ohio.
 He holds MD and MBA degrees from Yale University and completed his training at the University of Colorado Health Sciences Center in Denver, Colorado.
 Dr. Larson is a pediatric radiologist at Lucile Packard Children's Hospital at Stanford.
 He and his wife, Tara, live in Portola Valley, California and have four children.